openstack/ironic-specs/specs/kilo-implemented/expose-configdrive.rst

 ===============

-Nova's Ironic virt driver will generate a config drive image, gzip and base64 enconde it and pass to the Ironic service as part of the setting provision state call.
+Nova's Ironic virt driver will generate a config drive image, gzip and base64 encode it and pass to the Ironic service as part of the setting provision state call.
 This is discussed in more detail in this nova spec.[0]